hashicorp/field-workshops-terraform/docs/slides/multi-cloud/hcp-terraform/version-control/index.md

 name: lab-three-instructions
 # Lab 5 - Instructions

 Lab 5 introduces a Terraform workflow that is based around Version Control.
 For this lab we have created a local GitLab CE version control server.
-We have also connected the server to your Terraform Cloud account.
+We have also connected the server to your HCP Terraform account.

 - In the terminal tab, click on the url to log into the local GitLab server
 - Review the projects that are staged in the VCS
 - Follow the lab instructions to get familar with the GitLab interface
-- Go to Terraform Cloud and click on the new organization that has been created - Terraform-Foundations-<RandomString>
+- Go to HCP Terraform and click on the new organization that has been created - Terraform-Foundations-<RandomString>
 - Review the workspaces in the organization
 - Return to GitLab and select the HashiCat AWS project development branch